gabledata/tutorial/README.md

 - Set up a forked tutorial repository with Gable and Github Actions
 - Validate and publish a new data contract
-- Attempt to modify a data asset under contract
+- Attempt to make a breaking change to a data asset under contract

-This tutorial utilizes Github Actions to validate and publish data contracts and register and check data assets with the Gable platform.
-If you would like to run a similar tutorial using just the CLI, we have that tutorial for you.
+This tutorial utilizes Github Actions to validate & publish data contracts, register data assets, and detect contract violations, all using the Gable platform.
+If you would like to run a similar tutorial using just the CLI, you can check out the [CLI tutorial](./docs/cli.md).

 ## Step 1: Set up a forked tutorial repository

+Our tutorial repository is a small, self contained sample repository that lets you run through the end-to-end process of publishing a data contract, and seeing that contract be enforced with Gable's platform.
+In this tutorial you'll create a fork of the repo, configure your Gable credentials, and run the CI/CD workflows in Github Actions.
+If you're using the credentials from your sandbox environment, you can even run through this tutorial by making a personal fork of this repository.

 ### Fork this repository into your account